Madame Restell: Career

+Some historians have interpreted Restell's public statements as reflecting early arguments for women's bodily autonomy.
+In her advertising and writings, she framed her services in terms of women's health and familial responsibilities, asking "Are we not bound... to preserve, to guard, to protect our health... that we may rear and watch over those to whom we are allied by ties of the most sacred and binding?"

+At the same time, critics portrayed Restell and other women associated with reproductive services as violating contemporary gender norms, with some claiming such figured had "forfeited" their womanhood by challenging traditional roles.

 Legal troubles

 In 1840, a patient named Maria Purdy accused Restell of causing tuberculosis through the abortion procedure.
 The press erupted with anger against Restell, calling her "the monster in human shape" and charging her with acts against God.
 Restell promised monetary compensation to anyone who could prove that her methods were dangerous, and while she was initially found guilty, her appeal overturned said verdict.
 Her uneasy relationship with public opinion continued.

 Mary Applegate was an unmarried woman, a mistress, who had been sent to Madame Restell from Philadelphia by her illicit lover.
 The father had arranged for Restell to adopt the baby for other people.
 Applegate was unaware of this deal until she had returned to Philadelphia and was greeted coldly by her former lover.
 Applegate then went back to Restell to ask for her child back, but Restell claimed to know nothing of the infant.
 Restell immediately was painted as the villain by the press in publications such as the New York Medical and Surgical Reporter.

 In 1841, Mary Rogers was found dead in the Hudson River.
 Newspapers suggested that she had died during an abortion carried out by Restell.
 Her case was made more famous due to the short story by Edgar Allan Poe, "The Mystery of Marie Rogêt".

 Abortion was soon outlawed by the state of New York in 1845.
 This law further restricted the previous laws from a decade earlier.
 An abortion that resulted in the death of the mother or was performed after the "quickening" was second degree manslaughter.
 A new addendum to the law made selling abortifacients or performing abortions at any stage during the pregnancy a misdemeanor punishable by a mandatory year in jail.
 Additionally, women who sought after an abortion or attempted their own abortion were fined $1,000.
 Abortion legally became defined as an obscene subject and was no longer covered in the papers.
 Women were no longer allowed to freely discuss abortion.
 Restell skirted the legalities by advertising her services as methods to regulate menses.